Frequently Asked Questions

 No. Unlike other tankless electric water heaters, the heating technology used with the MODEL 3 Water Heater allows us to eliminate a flow switch and flow restrictor, so there is no minimum flow require to begin heating.
 The MODEL 3 will never heat water higher than the setpoint temperature, regardless of the flow rate.

 No. All Heatworks products run on AC power.
 You can use an inverter (which converts DC power to AC power) in order to run Heatworks water heaters.
 The inverter needs to be at least as large as the kW of power needed to produce the desired amount of hot water at the desired temperature.
 The average shower temperature is 105° F.

-Heatworks recommends a HVAC contractor install your Heatworks product.
+Heatworks recommends a HVAC contractor install your MODEL 3 unit.
 Typically, HVAC professionals will have both plumbing and electrical licenses under the same roof and are best equipped for the installation.
-We recommend a licensed HVAC contractor read the Installation and User Manual for your Heatworks product prior to installing the unit.
+We recommend a licensed HVAC contractor read the User Guide and Installation Manual prior to installing the unit.